 - Prepare two small bread loaf baking tins * by greasing those with some butter or olive oil.
 Pour the lentil mixture into the tins in equal amounts.
 Sprinkle the remaining sesame seeds on each loaf.

-- Transfer to the oven and bake at 190C or 375F for 35-40 minutes until golden brown.
+- Transfer to the oven and bake at 190C or 375F (fan-assisted oven) or 200C/400F for 40-45 minutes until golden brown.
+It depends on the oven and the tin used/thickness of the loaf.
+Keep an eye on it so it comes out perfect.

 - Serve warm or cold as a snack or a main with a salad as a side.
 See other serving suggestions above.